nf-core/taxprofiler/docs/usage.md

 .nextflow_log       # Log file from Nextflow
 # Other nextflow hidden files, eg. history of pipeline runs and old logs.
 ```

+### Preprocessing Steps

+nf-core/taxprofiler offers four main preprocessing steps

+- Read processing: adapter clipping and pair-merging.
+- Complexity filtering: removal of low-sequence complexity reads.
+- Host read-removal: removal of reads aligning to reference genome(s) of a host.
+- Run merging: concatenation of multiple FASTQ chunks/sequencing runs/libraries of a sample.

+#### Read Processing

+Raw sequencing read processing in the form of adapter clipping and paired-end read merging can be activated via the `--perform_shortread_clipmerge` or `--perform_longread_clip` flags.

+It is highly recommended to run this on raw reads to remove artefacts from sequencing that can cause false positive identification of taxa (e.g. contaminated reference genomes) and/or skews in taxonomic abundance profiles.

+There are currently two options for short-read preprocessing: `fastp` or `adapterremoval`.

+For adapter clipping, you can either rely on tool default adapter sequences, or supply your own adapters (`--shortread_clipmerge_adapter1` and `--shortread_clipmerge_adapter2`)
+By default, paired-end merging is not activated and paired-end profiling is performed where supported otherwise pairs will be independently profiled.
+If paired-end merging is activated you can also specify whether to exclude unmerged reads in the reads sent for profiling (`--shortread_clipmerge_mergepairs` and `--shortread_clipmerge_excludeunmerged`).
+You can also turn off clipping and only perform paired-end merging, if requested.
+This can be useful when processing data downloaded from the ENA, SRA, or DDBJ (--shortread_clipmerge_skipadaptertrim).
+Both tools support length filtering of reads and can be tuned with `--shortread_clipmerge_minlength`.
+Performing length filtering can be useful to remove short (often low sequencing complexity) sequences that result in unspecific classification and therefore slow down runtime during profiling, with minimal gain.

+There is currently one option for long-read Oxford Nanopore processing: `porechop`.

+For both short-read and long-read preprocessing, you can optionally save the resulting processed reads with `--save_preprocessed_reads`.

+#### Complexity Filtering

+Complexity filtering can be activated via the `--perform_shortread_complexityfilter` flag.

+Complexity filtering is primarily a run-time optimisation step.
+It is not necessary for accurate taxonomic profiling, however it can speed up run-time of each tool by removing reads with low-diversity of nucleotides (e.g. with mono-nucleotide - `AAAAAAAA`, or di-nucleotide repeats `GAGAGAGAGAGAGAG`) that have a low-chance of giving an informatic taxonomic ID as they can be associated with many different taxa.
+Removing these reads therefore saves computational time and resources.

+There are currently two options for short-read complexity filtering: [`bbduk`](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/) and [`prinseq++`](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/).

+The tools offer different algorithms and parameters for removing low complexity reads.
+We therefore recommend reviewing the pipeline's [parameter documentation](https://nf-co.re/taxprofiler/parameters) and the documentation of both tools (see links above) to decide on optimal methods and parameters for your dataset.

+You can optionally save the FASTQ output of the run merging with the `--save_complexityfiltered_reads`.

+#### Host Removal

+Removal of possible-host reads from FASTQ files prior profiling can be activated with `--perform_shortread_hostremoval`

+Similarly to complexity filtering, host-removal can be useful for runtime optimisation and reduction in misclassified reads.
+It is not always necessary to report classification of reads from a host when you already know the host of the sample, therefore you can gain a run-time and computational advantage by removing these prior typically resource-heavy profiling with more efficient methods.
+Furthermore, particularly with human samples, you can reduce the number of false positives during profiling that occur due to host-sequence contamination in reference genomes on public databases.

+nf-core/taxprofiler currently offers host-removal via alignment against a reference genome with Bowtie2, and the use of the unaligned reads for downstream profiling.

+You can supply your reference genome in FASTA format with `--shortread_hostremoval_reference`.
+You can also optionally supply a directory containing pre-indexed Bowtie2 index files with `--shortread_hostremoval_index`, however nf-core/taxprofiler will generate this for you if necessary.

+> 💡 If you have multiple taxa or sequences you wish to remove (e.g., the host genome and then also PhiX - common quality-control reagent during sequencing) you can simply concatenate the FASTAs of each taxa or sequences into a single reference file.

+#### Run Merging

+For samples that may have been sequenced over multiple runs, or for FASTQ files split into multiple chunks, you can activate the ability to merge across all runs or chunks with `--perform_runmerging`.

+For more information how to set up your input samplesheet, see [Multiple runs of the same sample](#multiple-runs-of-the-same-sample).

+Activating this functionality will concatenate togther the FASTQ files with the same sample name _after_ the optional preprocessing steps and prior profiling.
+Note that libraries with runs of different pairment types will **not** the different types merged together, and output files will indicate with a `_se` or `_pe` suffix to the sample name accordingly.

+You can optionally save the FASTQ output of the run merging with the `--save_runmerged_reads`.

 ### Updating the pipeline